crlamke/customer-engagement/README.md

-# customer-engagement
+# Customer Engagement Process
 A customer engagement process I'm creating based on my experience working with various companies for a wide range of customers
-Customer Engagement Process

-## Outline
 Here's what I have so far.

-# Customer Engagement Process

 ## Rules of Thumb
 1. minimize documentation and process